Akbhobhiya/Web-Technology-lab/README.md

 ## Welcome to GitHub Pages
+You can check the published webpage by github here -https://akbhobhiya.github.io/Web-Technology-lab/

 You can use the [editor on GitHub](https://github.com/Akbhobhiya/Web-Technology-lab-/edit/master/README.md) to maintain and preview the content for your website in Markdown files.